 9. Prolonged Exposure to Sunshine

 Thanks to the UK’s reliable cloudiness, it isn’t often cars suffer prolonged exposure to sunlight.
-If you live in a hot country however, or Britain enjoys a particularly long and sunny summer, sun exposure can cause your vehicle’s paintwork to fade — and this damage that can be difficult to reverse.
+If you live in a hot country, however, or Britain enjoys a particularly long and sunny summer, sun exposure can cause your vehicle’s paintwork to fade, as well as potentially damaging the interior — both of which can be difficult to reverse.

 The best way to avoid prolonged sun exposure is to park in a garage or cover the car with a specially made car cover.
 Failing that, try to park in a shady spot wherever possible.